conery/dexter/docs/tut_review.md

 After importing a batch of CSV files, the `pair` command will automatically generate matches for most of the new postings, but there will probably be several more that need to be processed by hand.

-The `select` command (described in more detail below) has a set of options that will print a table showing all the unpaired entries:
+The `select` command (described in more detail in [Select Transactions](tut_select.md)) has a set of options that will print a table showing all the unpaired entries:
 ```
 $ dex select --entry --tag '#unpaired'